Winter Action Plan

 Winter brings its share of aches and pains, especially for those who already know what rheumatism or stiff, achy joints feel like.
 Cold weather, less exercise and more indulgent, heavy food probably all play their part, but instead of suffering through the winter, let’s see what we can do to reduce the impact pain might have on your seasonal contentment.

-Cold weather can decrease blood flow to your muscles and make them tighter, so that when you do move around you are more susceptible to injury.
+Cold weather can decrease blood flow to your muscles and make them tighter so that when you do move around you are more susceptible to injury.
 Starting the day with a warm shower using Arnica Sports Shower Gel will stimulate blood flow, or later in the day take a long soak in a bath with Arnica Muscle Soak for aches and pains, Lavender Relaxing Bath Milk to relax, or Rosemary Invigorating Bath Milk to stimulate circulation.
 Gentle daily stretching and massaging with Weleda Arnica Massage Balm can help prevent injury, reduce inflammation and speed up recovery, providing symptomatic relief of rheumatic pain, muscular pain and stiffness, backache, fibrositis, bruising, cramp and sprains.

 If you are heading off skiing this season, you want enjoyment to be at the top of the list – so pack some sensible helpers to keep you in condition for the peaks.

 For energetic or accident-prone skiers, Arnica Skin Salve and Arnica Bumps and Bruises Spray are external helpers for the relief of sprains and bruises.
-Use them on skin as soon as possible after the bumps and tumbles, to help prevent the formation of bruises and stimulate self-healing blood flow.
-Weleda also has a new Muscular Pain Relief Oral Spray which works on homeopathic principles, from the inside, to help ease aches and pains.
+Use them on the skin as soon as possible after the bumps and tumbles, to help prevent the formation of bruises and stimulate self-healing blood flow.
+Weleda also has a Muscular Pain Relief Oral Spray which works on homeopathic principles, from the inside, to help ease aches and pains.